MicrosoftDocs/microsoft-365-docs/microsoft-365/security/defender/microsoft-secure-score-whats-new.md

 ## April 2022

-- Set user authentication for remote connections by using Network Level Authentication to 'Enabled'
+- Turn on user authentication for remote connections

 ## December 2021